ENGLISH - SPANISH GLOSSARY OF TRANSLATION INDUSTRY TERMS

 Court interpretation

-The process of providing interpretation in a court setting or during court-related proceedings, such as depositions.
+The process of providing interpretation in a court setting or during court-related proceedings, such as

 Spanish: interpretación judicial, interpretación en tribunales